netsensei/colada/_posts/2015-10-25-converting-data-formats-for-fun-and-profit.markdown

 I had very limited time, so breaking open my coding toolkit and hacking an entire API client implementation was definitely a no-go.
 I had to approach the problem more directly.

 So, how did I do it?
-I recently published a new screencast where I demonstrate how I tackled this problem:
+I recently published <a href="https://www.youtube.com/watch?v=7A_B7ryHqYk">a new screencast</a> where I demonstrate how I tackled this problem.

-<iframe width="560" height="315" src="//www.youtube.com/embed/7A_B7ryHqYk" frameborder="0" allowfullscreen></iframe>

 The answer, of course, is using the [XSLT language](https://en.wikipedia.org/wiki/XSLT) to create a transformation stylesheet.
 An XSLT processor program would convert the XML file to a CSV file based on the mapping and formatting rules I'd define in the stylesheet.
 Conveniently, OSX comes with a straightforward command line processor called [xsltproc](http://xmlsoft.org/XSLT/xsltproc2.html).